Sunday, July 26, 2015

 What if I no longer know how to interact with children?
 What if I trip and fall over words because of my dyslexia?
 What if...

 I dwelled on these 'What ifs...' until one (early) morning.
 That morning I took myself in hand.
-"Are you going to continue to be blocked by your fear or are you going to trust yourself and take a leap?"
+"Will you continue to be blocked by your fear or will you trust yourself and take a leap?"
 I asked myself.

 I gulped and answered, "I'm going to take a leap."